kyaso/py-v/README.md

 Result =  ['0x37', '0x0', '0x0', '0x0']
 ```

+_Note_: The simulation times can vary from machine to machine.
+Also, in the meantime (as of Jan 2022), I added logging which could additionally slow down the simulation.
+There still some work to do when it comes to runtime optimiztions!

 ### Adding custom programs

 You can add your own programs by following the examples in `programs/`.
 To simulate, refer to `main.py` to see how the example programs are run.
 I know that having a command line interface here would be nice, but I didn't have time to implement that, but it's definitely on my wishlist!